-Now that the pull secret has been added to the namespace, the operator can be installed like any other resource in Kubernetes, through a YAML manifest applied via kubectl.
+Now that the pull-secret has been added to the namespace, the operator can be installed like any other resource in Kubernetes, through a YAML manifest applied via kubectl.

-Two different manifests are available, depending on your subscription plan:
+There are two different manifests available depending on your subscription plan:

-- Standard The latest standard operator manifest. - Enterprise The latest enterprise operator manifest.
+- Standard: The latest standard operator manifest. - Enterprise: The latest enterprise operator manifest.

-You can install the manifest for the latest version of the operator by running: You can install the latest operator manifest for this minor release as follows:
+You can install the manifest for the latest version of the operator by running:

 '''

 kubectl apply --server-side -f \

-https://get.enterprisedb.io/pg4k/pg4k-$EDB_SUBSCRIPTION_PLAN-1.24.1.yaml
+https://get.enterprisedb.io/pg4k/pg4k-$EDB_SUBSCRIPTION_PLAN-1.26.0.yaml

 '''